 So lets get down to the details!
-Kourabiedes, pronounced [kou-rub-ye-thes], is a light sugar/butter cookie, fluffy but crispy on the outside and melt.in.your.mouth-crumbly on the inside.
-It is a traditional Christmas cookie but in some parts of Greece they’re also offered in weddings and christenings (since they’re sprinkled with powdered sugar, their white colour is associated to innocence & purity).
+Kourabiedes, pronounced [kou-rub-ye-thes], are light sugar/butter cookies, fluffy but crispy on the outside and melt-in-your-mouth crumbly to the bite.
+It is a traditional Christmas cookie but in some parts of Greece they’re also offered as a treat at weddings and christenings (since they’re sprinkled with powdered sugar, their white colour is associated to innocence & purity).

 This recipe was passed down to my mother from her mother (my grandmother Chrysoula).
 It is hand-written with a blue-ink fountain pen (unknown by who –my grandmother couldn’t read or write so she must have dictated this to someone and then had it sent to my mom) and if you look really close, despite several spelling mistakes, you can distinguish the diacritics (accents) of the Greek polytonic orthography system above certain vowels.
 I had to laminate the piece of paper because it was falling apart but I so wanted to keep it!